heyahmedsherif/glucose-prediction-ai/README.md

 Diabetes and blood sugar management affect **hundreds of millions of people worldwide**.
 For the first time, we can give people the power to **see into the future** and understand how their food choices will affect their health **before they eat**.

-This isn't just about better technology—it's about **empowering people** to take control of their health with actionable, personalized insights that were previously impossible to obtain.

-**The future of nutrition is predictive, personalized, and preventive.
-We're making that future available today.**

----

-*Built with ❤️ for better health outcomes through AI-powered nutrition science*